Mbucari/GEHistoricalImagery/docs/README.md

 |[dump](https://github.com/Mbucari/GEHistoricalImagery/blob/master/docs/dump.md)|Dump historical image tiles into a folder.|

 ************************
-## Run on Linux (x64 and arm64)
+## Build and Run on Linux (x64 and arm64)

-Use the `gehinix.sh` script to download, build and run GEHistoricalImagery.
+Ideally you should use the Release binary packaged, but I've provided `gehinix.sh` to download, build and run GEHistoricalImagery.

 The script will:
 - download and install the dotnet sdk (if necessary)
 - Clone and build the master branch of this repo (if necessary)
 - And finally run GEHistoricalImagery with arguments